The following Martin Jaguar review was written by Mike Norton.

 - For elk, 45 lbs. would be enough, though 50# is a much safer bet especially if you’re a beginner (as long as you can comfortably draw such weights).

 - For ox or cape buffalo, you’ll need 55-60 lbs. of draw.

 Never buy a recurve with more draw weight than you can handle though.
 Refer to our guide on choosing draw weight for more help if you’ve never handled a bow before.

-You’ll find Amazon.com has a great price & fast free shipping.
+Check out today’s price on Amazon.com first of all.
 Craigslist is also an option, however if you’re a beginner better to buy a new bow to avoid unintentionally purchasing a faulty or abused unit.
 Most archery pro shops don’t have the Jaguar in stock, but it’s worth giving some a call to make sure.
 Ask about their prices and whether there’s a rebate available if you buy arrows with the bow.